Superfood Spotlight: Why You Should Eat More Cherries

 Sweet and Spicy

 Blend pitted and sliced sweet cherries with minced onions, chopped jalapeno peppers, cilantro and a splash of vinegar to create a simple salsa that perks up the flavor or grilled chicken or fish.
-Click here to view a version of this recipe that uses mango—just swap in cherries! >
+Check out our version of this salsa recipe made with mango—just swap in cherries!

 Grain Salad